luojunwei/SLR/README.md

 ```
 2) Before installing and running
 ```
-	First, Please build and install Samtools and Bamtools.
+	First, Please build and install BWA, Samtools and Bamtools.
 And add enviroment vairable BAMTOOLS_HOME which is the path of bamtools.
 ```
 3) Installing.
 ```